muze-interactive/muze-interactive.github.io/README.md

 ## README

-Welcome to the Muze Interactive Organization.
+Welcome to Muze Interactive.

 ## About us

-We are a group of musicians who also love tech and software.

-The projects we host are about solving work musician's problems, including our own!
+Actually "us" is current a band of one, but I'm hoping to expand to others.

+My name is Bill.

+I have nearly 40 years that I've been playing rhythm guitar, keys, or bass or dabbling in music production and sound engineering.
+Psst, I really love bass.

+Here you'll see themes about anything music: learning and education, practice, performance, etc.

+Whatever I do is with intent to reduce friction from being able to do what we love most: Read, Write, Produce, Listen and/or Play!

-Much of the projects will be freely accessible via open source, or lead to service base projects for meager cost.
+Much of the projects will be freely accessible via open source for folks to play around with, and give feedback.

-If you want to get involved, or just have questions, you can reach out to us at [admin@muze-interactive.live](mailto:admin@muze-interactive.live).
+Some may lead to either free or low cost service offerings available online.

+Oh, did I mention I *really* love bass?
+Apologies in advance.  ;)

 ## Project candidates